 Best Time to visit Agra:

-The most perfect time to visit Agra, would be autumn.
+The most perfect time to visit Agra would be autumn.
 Sometime between October and March.
-By that time, the summer heat would have ebbed away and it would be the perfect time.
+By that time, the summer heat would have ebbed away and it would be a perfect time.

 There are private tours organized, but they are slightly expensive and one might have to loosen their purse strings to have dinner at the rooftop hotel at the Taj Mahal, but the experience is worth every dime.